-Unfortunately, a lot of businesses make some fundamental errors when designing and printing their cards — errors that often result in lost revenue.
+Unfortunately, there are some problems with business cards and fundamental errors that a lot of businesses still make when designing and printing their cards — errors that often result in lost revenue.

 There are a few common errors you need to avoid.
 Once you know what they are, addressing them is relatively straightforward.

 If your business cards look just like those of your competitors, you will struggle to make a memorable first impression.
 Cheap cards with laser-printed text and images might save you in the short-term, but they could be telling prospective customers that quality and attention to detail aren’t important to your organisation.
 To solve the issue, choose a high quality card and a speciality printing technique such as letterpress or blind embossing.

 Anyone can order cheap business cards from machines at service stations or websites, but they often lack colour.
 If your brand logo or identity is defined by vivid colours, it’s imperative that your business cards display those colours as accurately as possible.
 By turning to a specialist printing company, you can ensure colours jump from your cards and really catch the eye.